SharePoint/PnP-Guidance/sitescore/OfficeDevPnP.Core.Utilities.UrlUtility.4066d2e4.md

 # UrlUtility.AppendQueryString Method
- Adds query string parameters to the end of a querystring and guarantees the proper concatenation with
+ Adds query string parameters to the end of a querystring and guarantees the proper concatenation with ? and &.

 **Namespace:** [OfficeDevPnP.Core.Utilities](OfficeDevPnP.Core.Utilities.md)
 **Assembly:** OfficeDevPnP.Core.dll